orbingol/NURBS-Python/docs/figures.rst

 Visualization Examples
 ^^^^^^^^^^^^^^^^^^^^^^

-The following figures are generated using `Matplotlib v2.1.0 <https://matplotlib.org>`_ using the scripts in the Examples_ repository.
-The repository also contains some examples on how to visualize 2D/2D curves and surfaces generated using the NURBS-Python library.
+The following figures are generated using `Matplotlib v2.1.0 <https://matplotlib.org>`_ from the outputs of the examples shared in the Examples_ repository.
+The repository also contains examples on how to visualize 2D/2D curves and surfaces generated using the NURBS-Python library.
+Please see the Examples_ repository for details.

 Surfaces
 ========